 The Department of Revenue must return these revenues to the county wherein the sale of the tangible personal property or provision of the service has occurred.
 The surtax must be used to fund fixed capital expenditures or fixed capital costs associated with the construction, reconstruction, or improvement of school facilities and campuses which have a useful life expectancy of 5 or more years, as well as any related land acquisition, land improvement, design and engineering costs.
 In addition, the surtax may be used to fund the costs of retrofitting and providing for technology implementation for the various sites within the school district and servicing of bond indebtedness used to finance those authorized projects.
+Estimates for this tax may be found at the link provided. http://fcn.state.fl.us/lcir/

-The school capital outlay surtax of up to 1/2 percent must be approved by referendum.
+The school capital outlay surtax of up to 0.5 percent must be approved by referendum.
+Most transactions subject to taxation under ch.
+212, F.S., are subject to the tax.
+Any taxable sale of tangible personal property priced above \$5,000 shall only be taxed on the first \$5,000.
+However, the tax imposed on taxable services is not capped.
+The tax, at a lesser statutorily authorized conversion rate, also applies to communications services taxable under ch.
+202, F.S.
 The resolution shall include a statement that provides a brief and general description of the school capital outlay projects to be funded by the surtax.
 If applicable, the resolution must state that the district school board has been recognized by the State Board of Education as having a Florida Frugal Schools Program.
 The statement shall conform to the requirements of s.
 101.161 and shall be placed on the ballot by the governing body of the county.
-The tax, at a lesser statutorily authorized conversion rate, also applies to communications services taxable under Chapter 202.